swiftlang/swift/docs/DebuggingTheCompiler.rst

    the function that the function pointer was passed to.

-Using LLDB scripts can enable one to use complex debugger workflows without needing to retype the various commands perfectly everytime.
+Using LLDB scripts can enable one to use complex debugger workflows without needing to retype the various commands perfectly every time.

 Debugging Swift Executables
 ---------------------------